-- First, connect TP-Link Router to Power Adapter and turn it on.
+First, connect the TP-Link Router to the Power Adapter and turn it on.
 Now, wait for a few seconds to turn it on properly with all required LED lights.

 That’s it, now save this info.
 You don’t need to make any more changes to your main router.

 Make sure IP addresses are Different